argonne-lcf/user-guides/docs/ai-testbed/sambanova/example-modelzoo-programs.md

 ### Data preparation
-These steps should be performed On a SambaNova node, and not in a singularity container.
+NOTE: These data preparation steps should be performed on a SambaNova node, **and not in a singularity container**.
 #### Install the Generative Data Prep package in a virtualenv
 ```
 cd ~/sambanova